max-scopp/hass_proportional_light/README.md

 ## Configuration

-After adding the integration, you can configure it further via the Options menu:
+After adding the integration, you can configure it via the Options menu:

 ### Brightness Proportions Reset

 Control how brightness proportions are managed:

 - **Never reset**: Keeps proportions indefinitely (good for manual light groups)
-- **Reset on turn off**: Clears proportions when the group is turned off (default for most use cases)
+- **Reset on turn off**: Clears proportions when the group is turned off
 - **Reset when turned on with specific brightness**: Only resets when turned on with an explicit brightness (e.g., from Ambient Light automation)
 - **Reset on both**: Combination of the above